Learn how to keep trees healthy in winter with these timely winter tree care tips for protecting your trees, shrubs and bushes.

 You might think that winter should be a vacation from everything outdoors, including caring for your trees but not so.
 It’s just the opposite.
 Take the time to inspect your trees, so that they will be in prime shape for spring.

-The truth is, winter is the perfect time for homeowners to be proactive by inspecting dormant trees, bushes and shrubs because the branches and trunks are much easier to see.
+Winter is the perfect time for homeowners to be proactive by inspecting dormant trees, bushes and shrubs because the branches and trunks are much easier to see.

 Start with these things to look for: